 This post is a combination of our thoughts on the larger of the two Leeds Retro Games Fairs (one of which is held in spring and one in summer – the summer one being the larger of the two).

 The second games fair of the year?
 Anyone might think I like going to these things.
-As ever I didn’t partake in this venture by my lonesome, my partner in waffling crime Jamie was attending with me.
+As ever I didn’t partake in this venture by my lonesome, my partner in waffling crime Jay was attending with me.

 After grabbing supplies for the train journey, making sure I have a roomy bag to fit all my retro loot in, and jumping on said train, I met the reprobate in waffler in question.